ecmwf/polytope/docs/Service/Features/feature.md

 Some important notes that hold for all features are that:

-* The data has to exist in the fdb on the polytope server.
+* The data has to exist in the FDB on the polytope server.
-* Further details on the `from_source` method can be found here: [https://earthkit-data.readthedocs.io/en/latest/guide/sources.html](https://earthkit-data.readthedocs.io/en/latest/guide/sources.html)
+* Further details on the `from_source` method can be found [here](https://earthkit-data.readthedocs.io/en/latest/guide/sources.html).